Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2018

 At the beginning of the semester every student has the full 100% to his/her credit.
 It all depends on you how you manage to keep them during the semester.

-- Again: Throughout the semester I will quiz your understanding of the texts assigned as homework with the Top Hat system.
+- Throughout the semester I will quiz your understanding of the texts assigned as homework with the Top Hat system.
 Be sure to read and comprehend the introductions to each text and to know the essential aspects of each text as assigned for homework before you come to class.
-15% (7% for attendance, 8% for participation/homework)
+15% (7% for attendance, 8% for participation/homework).
+Everyone will be asked to submit their answers online.
+For group work assignments, see below.

 - Second paper follows the same model, just much more expanded, still with your own thesis, however pertaining to the new material since the first paper, and you must include a bibliograph